AmounikaTn/MyCabinetMaker/README.md

 MyCabinetMaker is a user friendly website it provide carpentry services to design and develop bespoke pieces using respected equipment brands.

-Features of shopping cart
-Secure registration and profile managementfacilities for Customers.
-Browsing through the e-Mall to see the itemsthat are there in each category of products likeApparel, Kitchen accessories, Bath accessories, Food items etc.
-Creating a Shopping cart so that customer canShop N number of items and checkout finally withthe entire shopping cart Customers should be able to mail the Shopabout the items they would like to see in theShop Secured mechanism for checking out from theShop( Credit card verification mechanism).Updates to customers about the Recent Items inthe Shop.
+MODULES

+BOOKING- user can book carpenter for their need.
+FURNITURE STORE-User can buy furniture using this page.
+Feedback -We are giving service score to the carpenter based on user feedback.

 Brief overview of the technology

 HTML: HTML is used to create and save webdocument.
-E.g. Notepad/Notepad++ CSS : (Cascading Style Sheets) Create attractiveLayout
+CSS : (Cascading Style Sheets) Create attractiveLayout
 JavaScript: it is a programming language,commonly use with web browsers.
 Back end: PHP, MySQL